-Select the Ramp Support icon.
+Select the Grid Ramp Support Definition icon.
+The Grid Ramp Support Definition window appears.

 Select the curve as shown.
-The Grid Ramp Support window appears.

 Select the Side + option and set the Curves count to be 3.
 This specifies which side of the reference element and the number of curves to be created.